-- Guarantee the independence of judicial bodies and grant them adequate financial and material resources to fulfil their mandates: - Ensure that those responsible for human rights violations are prosecuted and tried before courts, including when it comes to members of the Imbonerakure, police, SNR, or the army; - Discontinue any form of intimidation, harassment and attacks against lawyers, human rights defenders and journalists; - Accept the deployment of an independent international commission of inquiry tasked with shedding a light on the human rights violations that have taken place in Burundi since April 2015;
+- Guarantee the independence of judicial bodies and grant them adequate financial and material resources to fulfill their mandates; - Ensure that those responsible for human rights violations are prosecuted and tried before courts, including when it comes to members of the Imbonerakure, police, SNR, or the army; - Discontinue any form of intimidation, harassment and attacks against lawyers and human rights defenders and journalists;

-- Ensure that those responsible for inciting racial or ethnic hatred are held accountable for their actions before the competent courts in accordance with the Penal Code (Article 253); - Ensure that victims of serious crimes have access to justice and to an independent court; - Ensure that the Truth and Reconciliation Commission, set up in 2014 to investigate crimes committed in Burundi between 1962 and 2008, has the human and material resources necessary to independently fulfil its mandate; ensure the creation of an independent criminal justice mechanism to prosecute those responsible for the most serious crimes committed during this period. - Cancel withdrawal from the Rome Statute and cooperate fully with the International Criminal Court.
+- Accept the deployment of an independent international inquiry mission tasked with shedding a light on the human rights violations that have taken place in Burundi since April 2015; - Ensure that those responsible for inciting racial or ethnic hatred are held accountable for their actions before the competent courts in accordance with the Penal Code (Article 253); - Assure that victims of serious crimes have access to justice and to an independent court; - Ensure the Truth and Reconciliation Commission, set up in 2014 to investigate crimes committed in Burundi between 1962 and 2008, the human and material resources necessary to independently fulfill its mandate and ensure the creation of an independent criminal justice mechanism to prosecute those responsible for the most serious crimes committed during this period. - Cancel exit of the Rome Statute and cooperate fully with the International Criminal Court.

-Concerning the ratification of regional and international human rights instruments
+Concerning regional and international ratification

-- Ratify the Protocol to the African Charter on Human Rights relating to Women's Rights, the International Convention for the Protection of All Persons against Enforced Disappearance, and the Optional Protocol of the Covenant on Economic, Social and Cultural Rights; - Make a declaration under Article 34.6 of the Protocol establishing the African Court on Human Rights, directly allowing individuals and NGOs before the Court. - Cancel withdrawal from the Rome Statute and cooperate fully with the International Criminal Court.
+- Ratify the Protocol to the African Charter on Human Rights relating to Women's Rights, the International Convention for the Protection of All Persons against Enforced Disappearance, and the Optional Protocol to the international pact on economic, social and cultural rights; - Make a declaration under Article 34.6 of the Protocol establishing the African Court on Human Rights, allowing individuals and NGOs before the Court directly. - Cancel exit of the Rome Statute and cooperate fully with the International Criminal Court.